BadPingHere/Trusted/README.md

 # Features
 From a single Opsec link, it will create a folder containing:

+###  users.csv
-Username, Profile link, img link, Color, and Consumable in users.csv
+Username, Profile link, img link, Color, and Consumable

+### topology.csv
 The entire div for the topology.
 Half assed way to get it, but it works.
 Needs jQuery.

-In topology.csv
+### prechat.csv

-Username and Message for prechat, in prechat.csv
+Username and Message for prechat

+### opsummary.csv
-Color, Starting role, Finishing role, and Dead/alive in opsummary.csv
+Color, Starting role, Finishing role, and Dead/alive

-And finally, the bane of my existence: messages.csv
+### messages.csv
 Identifies what time a message was sent (ie. Prep Night or Day 3), What is a action, what is a event, and whether a message was sent in ASC, dead chat, or alive chat.
 Also includes indicators for broadcasts, mail, votes.
 All of that and the html code of the message.

 # How To Use

 This is simple enough, but here it is: